xsollwa/haptic-joystick-system/README.md

 - **Two-way haptic feedback communication:** Air pumping piston mechanism also sends pressure back into the bulb when robot grips something.
 - **Wireless communication:** ESP32 hamdles communication between the controller and the robot over Wi-Fi.
 - **Custom PCB and 3D case:** Designed and built from scratch for this project.
+- **OLED Display:** A little screen shows live data like grip pressure, feedback intensity and other info.
+- **Ergonomic handle options:** In addition to the default casing, we CAD-ed an alternate ergonomic grip design for more comfort that can be added on the controller.

+Ergonomic handle options: In addition to the default casing, we CAD-modeled an alternate ergonomic grip design for added comfort and modularity when holding the controller.

 ### Materials and Budget